CS-3311-JDE-3346/vocoder-webapp/README.md

 - Users can upload non .wav files, but backend assumes it recieves a .wav file
 - Recording a modulator signal should display a border around the empty waveform
 - Attempting to build the backend leads to a segmentation fault.

-## Version 0.2.0
-### New Features
- - Users can now navigate to a learning page
- - Users can now upload and listen to midi files

-### Bug Fixes
-- Identity of back-end setup segmententation fault uncovered.
-Attempting to run Projucer in a WSL shell, as opposed to a WSL desktop environment, might return a null pointer to a desktop instance whose members are attempted to be accessed.
-The solution is to configure a remote desktop in WSL and setup the back-end there.

-### Known Issues
-- User can unselect a midi file, resulting in undefined behavior
-- Midi file not linked to carrier signal yet, so currently not very useful
-- Selecting an invalid midi file results in an error

 # Sprint 1 Notes
 For Sprint 1, we focused on the front end on creating the basic main vocoder page.
 This is because